matrix-io/matrix-creator-malos/docs/gpio.md

 ==> pin 0 set to: true
 <== GPIO pins register:  1
 ```
-(pin0 set on true and all GPIO register return values field on 1, only pin 0 set 1)
+(pin0 set on true and GPIO register return values field on 1, only pin 0 set 1)

 ```
 $ node test_gpio.js